influential-warriors-and-leaders

 Impact on European Economy and Society

-Knightly orders imported agricultural techniques from the East, such as irrigation, terracing, and improved crop rotation.
-They built water mills, roads, and bridges on their estates.
-Their efficiency in management served as a model for later economic development.
-The Hospitallers, for instance, introduced advanced water management systems in Malta.
-The Teutonic Knights constructed extensive canal networks in Prussia for drainage and transport.
-These improvements boosted agricultural productivity and contributed to the population growth of the later Middle Ages.
+Knightly orders served as conduits for the transfer of agricultural techniques from the East to Europe.
+They introduced irrigation systems, terracing, improved crop rotation methods, and new crop varieties such as certain types of rice, sugarcane, and citrus fruits.
+They built water mills, roads, bridges, and drainage systems on their estates that improved productivity and connectivity.
+The Hospitallers, for instance, introduced advanced water management systems on Malta that included aqueducts, reservoirs, and cisterns that served the population for centuries.
+The Teutonic Knights constructed extensive canal networks in Prussia for drainage and transport, transforming marshy lowlands into productive farmland.
+These improvements boosted agricultural yields, contributed to the population growth of the later Middle Ages, and provided models for estate management that secular landlords later adopted.

 Banking and Credit Systems